 I mount my bike and leave my wife behind in a cloud of dust.
-The last three hairpins are not bad because I don't stop.
+The last three hairpins are not that difficult, mainly because I don't stop and was able to maintain my forward momentum.
 The pitch is noticeably steeper than the last few turns we've done, and my beer belly is smashed up against the tank bag trying to keep all my weight forward towards the front wheel.
-But I keep my momentum up, and the throttle steady.
+But I keep my speed up, and the throttle steady.

 The bike is feeling ok (well, not okay, just barely adequate) as it zigs up, than zags further up again, and then a final uphill zig and I see the gates of the Lesotho border control welcoming me to the summit.